 …

 9 Establishment of work plans and preparation of meetings

-.1 After each WTDC, a work plan shall be proposed by each study group chairman and rapporteurs, with the assistance of BDT.
+9.1 After each WTDC, a work plan shall be proposed by each study group chairman and rapporteurs, with the assistance of BDT.
 The work programme shall take account of the programme of activities and priorities adopted by WTDC.
+The work programme should follow modular approach, meaning from two to four time bound modules within the study cycle, each module resulting with concrete results, including output report, including white paper and recommendation.
 As an informational resource to support the development of the work plans, the Director of BDT shall, through the appropriate BDT staff (e.g. regional directors, focal points), prepare information about all ITU projects relevant to the particular study Question or issue, including those being implemented by the regional offices and in the other Sectors.
 This information should be provided to the study group chairmen and rapporteurs prior to the development of their work plans so as to allow them to take full advantage of new, existing and ongoing ITU work that could contribute to the study of their Questions.

 …